 Designed to be the opposite of everything that America stands for.

 Just imagine...
-Extreme price spikes on everyday necessities that make inflation look like a fantasy...
-Year-long waits for common goods like iphones, cars and life saving medical equipment...
+Extreme price spikes on everyday necessities that make today’s inflation look like a dream...
+Year-long waits for common goods like iPhones, cars and life-saving medical equipment...
 Total censorship of everything that you read and say...

 The end of American juggernauts such as Apple, Microsoft, Google, Amazon, Boeing and Tesla...

 And a mass exodus of anyone in the United States who has a lick of talent...
-Because the new American Dream could soon become crushed by China.
+Because the new American Dream could soon be crushed by China.